eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 ### Built-in acknowledgement labels

-Ditto provides built-in acknowledgements that are automatically issued on certain actions in the Ditto cluster:
+Ditto provides built-in acknowledgement requests that are automatically fulfilled on certain actions in the Ditto cluster:
-* **twin-persisted**: An acknowledgement with this label is issued, when a modifying command has successfully updated the digital twin in Ditto's persistence.
+* **twin-persisted**: For acknowledgement requests of twin modifying commands.
+It is fulfilled when a modifying command has successfully updated the digital twin in Ditto's persistence.
+It is ignored for commands in the live channel.
+* **live-response**: For acknowledgement requests of live commands and live messages.
+It is fulfilled when a subscriber of the live command or message sends a corresponding response.
+It is ignored for commands in the twin channel.

 ### Custom acknowledgement labels

-In addition to the [built-in](#built-in-acknowledgement-labels) acknowledgement requests, a received [event](basic-signals-event.html) can contain custom acknowledgement labels.
+In addition to the [built-in](#built-in-acknowledgement-labels) acknowledgement requests, a command or live message can contain custom acknowledgement requests.
-The event subscriber can detect that an acknowledgement was requested (via the `"requested-acks"` header), and - as far as it feels responsible for handling it - it [issues an acknowledgement](#issuing-acknowledgements).
+The subscriber can detect that an acknowledgement was requested (via the `"requested-acks"` header), and - as far as it feels responsible for handling it - it [issues an acknowledgement](#issuing-acknowledgements).

 ## Acknowledgements

 A single acknowledgement contains the following information:
-* Acknowledgement label (one of the requested labels of the [ack requests](#acknowledgement-requests) of e.g. an event)
+* Acknowledgement label (one of the requested labels of the [ack requests](#acknowledgement-requests))
 * Header fields
     * mandatory: **correlation-id** the same correlation-id as the one of the event which requested the acknowledgement
     * optional: additional header fields